wp-plugins/wpnewcarousels/readme.txt

 * Use shortcode [wpnewcarousel name="CAROUSEL_NAME" height="" width=""  startslide="" animationspeed="" imagepausetime="" shownav="" hoverpause=""].
 * "height" and "width" are the optional parameters if inserted then these will replace the default Height and Width.
 * Only "name" is the required parameter and others are optional.
+* "effect" is the type of effect you want to show between image transition.<br />
+	The effect parameter can be any of the following:<br /> <b> sliceDown, sliceDownLeft, sliceUp, sliceUpLeft, sliceUpDown, sliceUpDownLeft,
+	fold, fade, random, slideInRight, slideInLeft, boxRandom, boxRain, boxRainReverse, boxRainGrow, boxRainGrowReverse</b>
 * "startslide" is the starting slide number, default value is 0.
 * "animationspeed" is the speed of carousel animation, default value is 500 [ where 1000 = 1sec ].
 * "imagepause" is the time between image change, default value is 3000.